jyoungblood/http-request/README.md

   ]
 ]);
 ```
-All data in the the 'data' array will be submitted as a querystring.
+Everything in the the 'data' array will be submitted as a querystring.
 For example:
 ```bash
 https://external-api.com/v3/example-response?user_id=581146&api_key=696719xvckvzxspigh24y1e-b
 ```